PhantomAppDevelopment/firebase-as3/auth/email/README.md

 Note that failing to enter the correct password 3 times in a row will block the IP for future login attempts for a while.

-The `idToken` received from this response doesn't work for `auth` requests.
+The `idToken` received from this response doesn't work for Firebase Databasae and Firebase Storage requests.
 You must refresh the `idToken` to get a functional one (see bottom of this guide).
+It does still work for Firebase Auth requests.

 ## Password Reset